fatemerhmi/coffee-gen-ai/research_updates/README.md

 * LLM Evaluators Recognize and Favor Their Own Generations, Panickssery et al. [Apr 2024] - [paper](https://arxiv.org/pdf/2404.13076)
   - biases are introduced due to the same LLM acting as both the evaluator and the evaluatee
-  - self-preference, where an LLM evaluator scores its own outputs higher than others’ while human annotators consider them of equal quality
+  - self-preference, where an LLM evaluator scores its own outputs higher than others' while human annotators consider them of equal quality
   - **findings**:
     - LLMs such as GPT-4 and Llama 2 have non-trivial accuracy at distinguishing themselves from other LLMs and humans
     - They discover a linear correlation between self-recognition capability and the strength of self-preference bias; using controlled experiments, they show that the causal explanation resists straightforward confounders